We need better social science to work closer with farmers and land managers – many of whom are conservationists.

 Nature-first farming is a lovely idea but it is not the only answer (organic farming vies with space for wildlife in achieving yields and higher prices are unaffordable to many consumers).
 As we increasingly seek to spend less on food, it’s a tough argument (not false) – but even tougher for those less well-off who spend more of their disposable income on groceries.
 Farmers farm for the market, policy reflects consumer demands (the market), policy dictates farming practices which impact on the environment.
 We are all responsible for the ‘back-story’ to the present State of Nature and the biggest challenge is still us – as civil society – in changing the way we eat and waste food.

-‘Rather than stick to bucolic principles ideals, now is the time to unleash brave new ideas that benefit both society and the countryside‘ is how I ended a letter in The Times.
-So here’s to all the dialogue between fabulous farmers and land managers coming together at both the Oxford Farming and Oxford Real Farming Conferences in 2017 and beyond.
+‘Rather than stick to bucolic principles ideals, now is the time to unleash brave new ideas that benefit both society and the countryside‘ – is how I ended a letter in The Times.
+So here’s to all the dialogue between fabulous farmers and land managers coming together at both the Oxford Farming and Oxford Real Farming Conferences the year’s ahead.

 Featured image at top credit Mike Langman’s artwork used in a South Downs farmland birds leaflet via Martin Harper’s blog on future of farming.